Updated for Patch 2.8

 - How does Thoma’s shield work?

 Answer: His E makes a shield which scales off his max HP.
 His Q will summon a shield (Blazing Barrier) that scales with his E talent if you normal attack or use his E after casting it.
 His E alone is fairly average in scaling and not very interesting.
-By adding his burst, you can constantly refresh his Blazing Barrier.
-This allows for massive interruption resistance, and it’s what makes his shield so strong.
+By adding his burst, you can constantly refresh his Blazing Barrier – making his shield very sturdy.
+Further, shields still protect against interruption on the hit that breaks them, so Thoma’s stacking mechanic allows him to provide immense stagger resistance.

 - Does Thoma’s Elemental Burst (Q) create a shield on cast?